-- · Establish general conduct and behaviour guidelines. - Define an ethical framework of reference, which must be complied with and should govern the working and professional behaviour of those subject to it. - Create a new set of rules of conduct as a reference for those stakeholders having dealings with any parties related to Cellnex (staff, suppliers, customers, shareholders, associates, etc.).
+- establish general conduct and behaviour guidelines; - define an ethical framework of reference, which must be complied with and should govern the working and professional behaviour of those subject to it; and - create a new set of rules of conduct as a reference for those stakeholders having dealings with any parties related to Cellnex (staff, suppliers, customers, shareholders, associates, etc.).

-Cellnex Telecom is obliged to publish its Code of Ethics and all of its internal regulations on corporate integrity on the Company's website and on its Intranet, so that this information is available and known to its stakeholders.
+Cellnex publishes its Code of Ethics and all of its internal regulations on corporate integrity on the Company's website and on its Intranet, so that this information is available and known to its stakeholders.